ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 Adding 1 to a Variable
 -------------------------

 If you use a variable to keep score you would probably increment it (add one to the current value) whenever score should go up.
-You can do this by setting the variable to the current value of the variable plus one (score = score + 1) as shown below.
+You can do this by setting the variable to the current value of the variable plus one (``score = score + 1``) as shown below.
 The formula looks a little crazy in math class, but it makes sense in coding because the variable on the left is set to the value of the arithmetic expression on the right.
-So, the score variable is set to the previous value of score + 1.
+So, the score variable is set to the previous value of score plus 1.

 .. activecode:: lccv1
    :language: java